 * This could also include community service.

 If you have been charged with driving under suspension, you’re probably wondering what your options are.
-The team at Luftman, Heck & Associates has years of experience handling these types of cases and winning optimal outcomes for our clients.
+Contact the Columbus driving under suspension lawyers at LHA today.
+The team at Luftman, Heck & Associates has years of experience these cases for clients.
 Call a Columbus criminal defense lawyer today for a free consultation.
-To contact us, call us at or email us via firstname.lastname@example.org.
+To contact us, call us at (614) 500-3836 or email us via firstname.lastname@example.org.